tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 ---
 layout: post
-title:  "Discovering serde"
+title:  "Discovering Serde"
 date: 2025-11-20
 ---

 At the beginning of this project, I [implemented a simple parser for .torrent files][bencoding-post].
 It was an interesting exercise to get familiar with [bencoding](https://wiki.theory.org/BitTorrentSpecification#Bencoding) format.
-However, there is already an implementation for parsing bencoded data, that comes as an extension to a popular Rust deserialization library called __serde__.
-I think it is a good opportunity to get familiar with this library and switch to using serde for working with bencoded data.
+However, there is already an implementation for parsing bencoded data that comes as an extension to a popular Rust deserialization library called __Serde__.
+I think it is a good opportunity to get familiar with this library and switch to using Serde for working with bencoded data.

 [*Version 0.0.11 on GitHub*](https://github.com/tindandelion/rust-bittorrent-client/tree/0.0.11){: .no-github-icon}

-# What is __serde__?
+# What is __Serde__?

 In real-world programming, the need to serialize and deserialize data to and from various text and binary formats appears very often.
 Reading configuration files, passing data as JSON in API requests, all that require us programmers to be able to represent data in various text or binary formats.
 Along with that, data serialization is probably one of the most tedious and boring tasks for a programmer to work on.
 No wonder, there's a multitude of libraries in most programming languages, that help developers to simplify this task.

 Normally, a library for serialization/deserialization helps you convert internal data structures, such as objects or structs, to their serialized representation in a particular format without the need to write code by hand.
 These libraries can use runtime reflection or other type of meta-information to explore the structure of a data object, and automatically generate the serialized data.

-In Rust, a popular library to help programmers with serialization/deserialization is [serde](https://serde.rs/).
-Unlike other libraries that rely on reflection, serde uses Rust's trait system and macros to generate the serialization code.
-Another remarkable feature of serde is that it's not bound to any particular data format.
-Instead, serde builds its [internal data model](https://serde.rs/data-model.html) that provides a level of abstraction between data types and serialization formats.
+In Rust, a popular library to help programmers with serialization/deserialization is [Serde](https://serde.rs/).
+Unlike other libraries that rely on reflection, Serde uses Rust's trait system and macros to generate the serialization code.
+Another remarkable feature of Serde is that it's not bound to any particular data format.
+Instead, Serde builds its [internal data model](https://serde.rs/data-model.html) that provides a level of abstraction between data types and serialization formats.
 Support for specific data formats is outsourced to third-party implementations that come in separate crates.
-This separation makes serde very extensible: to add a support for some new data format, anyone can write an implementation in a separate crate, without the need to make changes to `serde` library itself.
+This separation makes Serde very extensible: to add a support for some new data format, anyone can write an implementation in a separate crate, without the need to make changes to `serde` library itself.

-Also, serde gives developers the mechanisms to plug into the serialization/deserialization process to customize the process for their specific needs.
+Also, Serde gives developers the mechanisms to plug into the serialization/deserialization process to customize the process for their specific needs.
 There's a bunch of [attributes](https://serde.rs/attributes.html) out of the box to customize generated serialization code for common scenarios.
 If they are still not enough, a developer can [write their own](https://serde.rs/custom-serialization.html) fully custom serialization logic.

 # Reading torrent file